MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/access-migrate-linked-tables.md

 ---
 title: System columns and tables in Dataverse and Dataverse for Teams | Microsoft Docs
-description: When you migrate from Access to Dataverse, you will see columns added to tables after the migration and additional linked tables added in Access to support the columns.
+description: When you migrate from Access to Dataverse, you'll see columns added to tables after the migration and additional linked tables added in Access to support the columns.
 author: NHelgren
 ms.service: powerapps
 ms.topic: conceptual